An audio installation of work stories by female firefighters

 - Attention Women Firefighters – Tell your story!

-Fire Service Women Ontario, with support from the Toronto Professional Firefighters’ Association, Ontario Arts Council, Toronto Arts Council, and the Workers Arts & Heritage Centre.
+Funders and partners: Fire Service Women Ontario, Ontario Arts Council, Toronto Arts Council, Toronto Professional Firefighters’ Association, Workers Arts & Heritage Centre